higumalu/pydicomRT/README.md

 # pydicomRT

-**pydicomRT** is a Python library for handling Radiation Therapy Structure Set (RTSTRUCT) DICOM files.
+**pydicomRT** is a Python library for handling Radiation Therapy DICOM files.
 It provides capabilities for creating, modifying, and validating RTSTRUCT datasets, as well as tools for converting between RTSTRUCT and volumetric masks.
+Additionally, it supports handling other radiation therapy related DICOM files such as dose distributions and registration data.

 ---